villekf/OMEGA-doc/docs/source/algorithms.rst

 ^^^^^^^^^^^^^^^^^^

 Not an algorithm but rather an acceleration method for algorithms.
 You can enable it with ``options.FISTA_acceleration = true``  (MATLAB/Octave) or ``options.FISTA_acceleration = True`` (Python).
 Can help with convergence speed but can also cause artifacts in the reconstructions.
-Quality might be algorithm dependent, but not recommended with PDHG at least.
+Quality might be algorithm dependent.

 Based on: https://doi.org/10.1016/j.ultramic.2018.03.022